First things first

 You can change the colors, logos, and favicon of your platform to make Open Social feel like your community.
 Go to the Appearance section in the dashboard.

 You can also change the menu and footer of your platform and set in the user flow you wish to have.

 In order to create the best experience within Open Social, you should ensure that some basic site settings are in place.
 For example, set and change the site name and the email address from which automated emails will be sent (via basic site settings).

-You can also determine what the emails sent to users will look like via account settings, and there are further instructions if you're interested.
+You can also determine how users can register and what the emails sent to users will look like via account settings, and there are further instructions if you're interested.

 Last but not least, you can set your own timezone so that the dates of events and content are displayed accurately (regional settings).

 We also have more information and a detailed description of how to change basic site settings.